 VERMONT Reporting overdose a mitigating factor in sentencing Yes Offenses subject to mitigation Any non-protected offense Circumstance(s) when mitigation applies When a person seeks medical assistance for someone who is experiencing a drug overdose.
 Other provisions of note Except in cases of reckless or intentional misconduct, law enforcement will be immune from liability for citing or arresting a person who is later determined to qualify for immunity.
+To encourage individuals to seek medical assistance for someone who is experiencing an overdose, the Department of Health, in partnership with entities that provide education, outreach, and services regarding substance use disorder, shall engage in continuous efforts to publicize the immunity protections provided in § 4254.
 Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Felony Circumstance(s) when DIH/DRDD applies If the death of a person results from the selling or dispensing of a regulated drug to the person, and the person's use of the regulated drug is the proximate cause of the death.
+The fact that a dispensed or sold substance contains more than one regulated drug shall not be a defense under this section if the proximate cause of death is the use of the dispensed or sold substance containing more than one regulated drug.
 Affirmative defense of DIH/DDRD offense VT.
 STAT.
 ANN. tit.
-18, § 4250 (West 2024) is within Chapter 84 of the Vermont Statutes.
+18, § 4250 (West 2025) is within Chapter 84 of the Vermont Statutes.
 Thus, a person eligible for Good Samaritan protection under VT.
 STAT.
 ANN. tit.
-18, § 4254 (West 2024) may not be cited, arrested, or prosecuted under VT.
+18, § 4254 (West 2025) may not be cited, arrested, or prosecuted under VT.
 STAT.
 ANN. tit.
-18, § 4250 (West 2024).
-Recently proposed legislation Yes, see Pending State and Federal Legislation
+18, § 4250 (West 2025).
+Recently proposed legislation None